The following is a brief history of LLIR that was sent to celebrate Canada’s 150th birthday:

 - A committed, active volunteer Board of Directors care about the needs and interests of our members

-When Canada turns 150 years old, Living and Learning in Retirement will be 44.
+Living and Learning in Retirement has been active for 45 years.
 This continuing Canadian success story should be celebrated along with the continuing success of our country.